Skip to main content

 });

-Now we have a page, where a product was submitted with the type “detailview” and we also submit a track command for that type: “detailview”.
-With this queue we define what happend (a pageview and a detailview) and part of that detailview was a product.
-Hence the “type” is the same as the “track” command.
+Here, we have a page on which a product was submitted with the type "detail view" and we also submitted a track command for that type: "detail view".
+With this queue, we define what happened (a pageview and a detail view), and part of that detail view was a product.
+Hence, the "type" is the same as the "track" command, making the product part of that interaction.
+We call this a queue-based dependency, as the data is all part of one single queue (until that data is submitted in a state).

 JS